If you are looking for pain relief in Mornington, take a look at what acupuncture has to offer

 “Acupuncture is effective for the treatment of chronic pain and is therefore a reasonable referral option.
 Significant differences between true and sham acupuncture indicate that acupuncture is more than a placebo.”
 (Vickers, et al. Arch Intern Med.
 2012;172(19)6

-Booking an acupuncture appointment in Mornington
+Booking an acupuncture appointment for pain relief in Mornington

 A typical session at Mornington Chinese Medicine initially involves a detailed consultation focusing on the problem and a thorough diagnosis.
 This can include a range of questions relating to your health or lifestyle, a physical assessment and tongue or pulse diagnosis.
 After the initial discussion, you can lay down in our comfortable treatment rooms listening to soothing music as acupuncture is administered followed by 20-30 minutes of stress free relaxation.